 - Inverters.
 Inverters must have a 10-year warranty provided by the equipment manufacturer that protects against defect or component breakdown.

 - Installation.
-The installer must provide a 5-year warranty that protects against defects in the overall installation of the solar electric system that degrades the electrical output of the overall system by more than 15%.
-In addition, the installer must provide a 2-year warranty that covers roof penetration leaks.
+The installer must provide a five-year warranty that protects against defects in the overall installation of the solar electric system that degrades the electrical output of the overall system by more than 15%.
+In addition, the installer must provide a two-year warranty that covers roof penetration leaks.
 These installation warranties also must provide for no-cost repair or replacement of affected components, including any associated labor that is not otherwise provided by the manufacturer, during the warranty period.

 SRP requires that all customers that will interconnect their solar electric system to SRP's electrical distribution system sign an agreement that outlines the interconnection rules and requirements.